YoloNomy/YoloNomy.github.io/_cosmo/cosmo/thermo_cosmo.md

 - Initially, all components are in thermal equilibrium and interacting highly.
 Around one second after the birth of the universe, matter is made of a large quantity of electrons and positrons, as well as some quarks bounded into protons and neutrons.
 - The **neutrinos** are the first ones to decouple, around 1 second after the birth of the Universe.
 The reason is that they already interact very few with other components of matters, only through the weak interaction and gravity.
 C$\nu$B.
-- Around 6 seconds after the birth of the Universe, electrons and positrons anihilate, leaving only a few amount of baryonic matter.
+- Around 6 seconds after the birth of the Universe, electrons and positrons annihilate, leaving only a few amount of baryonic matter.
 They transform into photons, thus transferring their energy content to the background of photons.
 - Around 3 minutes after the birth of the Universe, protons and neutrons are merged to form some elements. **BBN**.
 - Around 380 000 years after the birth of the Universe, the first atoms are formed. **photons** decouple.
 CMB.
 - Baryonic and dark matter decoupling.